Gc04346/ComputerVision/PS04/README.md

 the `-l` parameter on the command line.
 To test the algorithm, the famous "Hamburg Taxi" video was used, and the tests were made using only the video's first two frames.

+To write this formulation's code, [this video](https://www.youtube.com/watch?v=DkYpi8_AyoI&t=2s) was used as a theoretical reference to understand the algorithm itself, and the code by [Pratik Jain](https://drive.google.com/file/d/1uGtpzcTHRNswjazBt0F0CSDzPmu8zEat/view)
+(the same author of the video), written in MatLab, was used as reference to write my own code, in Python.

 After all the specified iterations are run, the program will plot the U vector image, the V vector image, the movement image in RGB domain, and the graph for each pixel's movement.
 Plotting the RGB image was specially challenging, and I didn't achieve the result I expected.
 The resulting image, as will be shown